Get Noticed Online

 Marketing expert Jonah Berger, in his book Contagious, studied virality.
 In his research, he found 6 elements that are essential to a piece of viral content.
 These elements may work together to drive content to virality, or one may work alone to produce the results.

-If you’re hungry to know how to produce content that people want to consume, then we highly recommend the book.
-However, we want to expand on just one of Jonah’s principles: Social Currency.
+If you’re hungry to know how to produce content that people want to consume, then I highly recommend the book.
+I want to expand on just one of Jonah’s principles: Social Currency.

-Think about it.
 What ultimately makes something go viral?
-Someone has to share the content with their friends, one of those friends has to share it with their friends, and so on.
-Social currency is the motivator for us to share anything with our friends.
+Think about it: someone has to share the content with their friends, one of those friends has to share it with their friends, and so on.

-Instead, I only ever share an article with Rob if I find it to be extremely relevant, informative, or inspiring.
+Instead of doing this, I only ever share an article with Rob if I find it to be extremely relevant, informative, or inspiring.
 If I share an article with him, he may or may not be equally impressed.
 If he is, he’ll likely pass it on to someone else.
-If not, the article’s lifecycle will cease at this point, assuming we were the only readers.
+If not, the article’s lifecycle will cease at this point.

 Think of it this way.
 You own a coffee shop.
-Instead of making a video telling people that beans are x amount of money and the Wi-Fi is x amount faster, you decide to share about your revolutionary new brewing method that tastes better than any other method.
+Instead of making a video telling people that beans are x amount of money and the Wi-Fi is x amount faster than your competitor’s, you decide to share about your revolutionary new brewing method that tastes better than any other method.

 Before you know it, you have a group of customers instead of just one.